- I’ve never taught before – is this program right for me?

-Breakthrough’s ten-day orientation is an intensive introduction to teaching.
-Teaching Fellows participate actively from roughly 8am to 6pm each day, with a few later evenings.
+Breakthrough’s two-week orientation is an intensive introduction to teaching.
+Teaching Fellows participate actively from roughly 8 am to 4 pm each day, with a few later evenings.
 In addition to developing relationships with your new colleagues, you’ll attend workshops and receive coaching on how to write a lesson plan, build a positive classroom culture, and engage students in fun and relevant ways.
 You will have plenty of time during the second half of orientation to practice all you’ve learned in your department – writing lesson plans, delivering lessons, and receiving and providing feedback.

 14. What kind of coaching will I get?

 Breakthrough Teaching Fellows work closely with Instructional Coaches, professional teachers with a proven track record, to write detailed lesson plans and ensure effective instruction.
 Instructional Coaches use a variety of tools and systems to push teachers to their full potential, including frequent classroom observations, recorded lessons, department meetings, and ongoing collaboration between teachers.
 We commit to providing our Teaching Fellows with a set of highly transferable teaching skills that will make them effective educators, professionals, and leaders in the future.